Palouse: Ecological transformation

 As population grew, towns and cities appeared changing the complexion of the area.
 By 1910, there were 22,000 people scattered in 30 communities across the Palouse Prairie.

 Intensification of agriculture has affected both water quantity and quality.
 Agriculture has changed the hydrology, increasing peak runoff flows and shortening the length of runoff.
 The result is more intense erosion and loss of perennial prairie streams.
 As early as the 1930s soil scientists were noting significant downcutting of regional rivers (Victor 1935) and expansion of channel width.
-Higher faster runoff caused streams to downcut quickly, effectively lowering the water table in immediately adjacent meadows.
+Higher, faster runoff caused streams to downcut quickly, effectively lowering the water table in immediately adjacent meadows.
 On the South Palouse River, this process was so efficient that by 1900 farming was possible where it had been too wet previously (Victor 1935).
 Replacement of perennial grasses with annual crops resulted in more overland flow and less infiltration, which translates at a watershed level to higher peak flows that subside more quickly than in the past.
 Once perennial prairie streams are now often dry by mid-summer.
-This has undoubtedly influenced the amphibious and aquatic species.
+That has undoubtedly influenced the amphibious and aquatic species.
 Crop production increased dramatically (200–400%) after the introduction of fertilizer following World War II.

 Since 1900, 94% of the grasslands and 97% of the wetlands in the Palouse ecoregion have been converted to crop, hay, or pasture lands.
 Approximately 63% of the lands in forest cover in 1900 are still forested, 9% are grass, and 7% are regenerating forestlands or shrublands.
 The remaining 21% of previously forested lands have been converted to agriculture or urban areas.

 The impacts of domestic grazers on the grasslands of the Palouse and Camas Prairies was transitory because much of the areas were rapidly converted to agriculture.
 However, the canyonlands of the Snake and Clearwater rivers and their tributaries with their much shallower soils, steep topography, and hotter, drier climate, were largely unsuitable for crop production and were consequently used for a much longer period by grazing domestic animals (Tisdale 1986).
 There, intense grazing and other disturbances have resulted in irreversible changes with the native grasses largely replaced by annual grasses of the genus Bromus and noxious weeds, particularly from the genus Centaurea.
 The highly competitive plants of both of these genera evolved under similar climatic regimes in Eurasia and were introduced to the U.S. in the late 19th century.

 With the adoption of no-till farming practices in the Palouse region in the early 2000s, the negative environmental impact of agriculture has visibly decreased.

 Fauna

-The Palouse boasts a large amount of animal species.
 Some animals in the region include both mule and white-tailed deer, coyotes, bobcats, California quails, yellow-bellied marmots, and red-tailed hawks.